-Decibels (dB) are a measurement of environmental noise.
-The following chart from the United States Department of Labor showcases a spectrum of sounds and their decibel levels:
+Decibels (db) are a measurement of environmental noise.
+This chart from the United States Department of Labor showcases a spectrum of sounds and their decibel levels.

-- The higher the NRR number, the more hearing protection.
-A pair of NRR 30 rated earplugs would provide more auditory protection than a NRR 27 rated pair of earplugs.
+The higher the NRR number, the more hearing protection.
+For example, a pair of NRR: 30 rated earplugs would provide more auditory protection than a NRR: 27 rated pair of earplugs.

 Shop Hearing Protection